Jirigesi/OOSLA-Prediction/README.md

 This repository hosts the companian experiment results for paper "Out of Time: A Case Study of Using Team and Modification Representation Learning for Improving Bug Report Resolution Time Prediction in eBay".
 In this study, we compared the state-of-the-art bug report features that were proposed for bug report close time prediction with the features proposed by us.

+Below is the overview of our proposed feature extraction process and extrated features from bug reports to predict the report close time.

 ![alt text](https://github.com/Jirigesi/OOSLA-Prediction/blob/main/framework.png?raw=true)

+## Comparison features
+Below we present the details of the static features, contextual and dynamic features that researchers proposed for bug report close time prediction.

 ## Static features